nietakipawel/crossplane-claim/README.md

 Composite Resource
 - Terraform sits in front of many APIs, but it does not offer its own.
-- Teams automates by committing their Terraform configuration(s) to revision control  (git) and executing Terraform as part of their CI/CD pipeline.
+- Teams automate by committing their Terraform configuration(s) to revision control  (git) and executing Terraform as part of their CI/CD pipeline.
 - Terraform is a command line tool  - not a control plane.